lesandie/md-cv/README.md

 **Dec.2001–Actual | Senior Engineer/Analyst, Galicia Supercomputing Center (CESGA)**

-Since I moved to the Public Sector I've been using the latest tech and applying it to many projects, for example helping with the benchmarking and deployment of the first version of the CESGA's Hadoop cluster for scientists in 2012 that evolved to https://bigdata.cesga.es
+Since I moved to CESGA I've been using the latest tech and applying it to many projects, for example helping with the benchmarking and deployment of the first version of the CESGA's Hadoop cluster for scientists in 2012 that evolved to https://bigdata.cesga.es
+In terms of computing, networking and storage infrastructure level, CESGA runs its own datacenter so we build what we need using our computing and networking resources.

-I've been working 15+ years at CESGA with many talented colleagues from different areas (networking, computing, apps ...) developing many activities and projects.
+I've been working 15+ years at CESGA with many talented colleagues from different areas (networking, computing, apps ...) developing many activities and projects while managing the technical team of the e-learning area.
 Some remarkable ones:

-* Developing IT and R&D projects at European, National and Regional level, with partners such as both public institutions and private companies (20+ projects), mainly for the [e-Learning Area](https://e-learning.cesga.es):

-  * [AR-Sci Project](https://ar-sci.cesga.es) Using AR tools to boost learning at Primary and Secondary Schools.

-* Design and implementation of backend infrastructures with different OSS technologies and tools for CESGA's services:
+* Design and implementation of backend infrastructures with different OSS technologies and tools for CESGA's main services:

   * GaleraDB and PostgreSQL/PostGIS/TimescaleDB cluster infrastructure sysadmin/DBA: due to my strong background in RDBMSs (+1TB storage).
 Many of CESGA's services, projects and critical infrastructure (Accounting for HPC resources) share both of these backends.
 You can check my github repo with some configurations I documented and a failover script in Python.
 I had to anonymize the code and pushed it to github from a private gitlab repo: